mriise/smol-base-x/README.md

 ## A no_std centric implementation of base-x

-TODO: Determine what the Array API should look like

 This requires a nightly compiler to use the array API.

 Features used under the 'unstable' flag: